 Bacon, Roger (c.1214–c.1292)

-English philosopher and experimenter renowned in his own day for his great knowledge of science and remembered today for allegedly prophesying many of the inventions of later centuries: aircraft, telescopes, steam engines, microscopes, and so on.
+Roger Bacon was an English philosopher and experimenter renowned in his own day for his great knowledge of science and remembered today for allegedly prophesying many of the inventions of later centuries: aircraft, telescopes, steam engines, microscopes, and so on.
 In fact he was a wealthy lecturer in the schools of Oxford and Paris with a passion for alchemical (see alchemy) and other experiments, whose later life was overshadowed by disputes with the Franciscan Order, of which he had become a member in 1257.
 His principal writings were the Opus Majus, Opus Minor, and Opus Tertium.

 Bacon described the preparation of black powder sometime in the late 1240s.
 He also wrote in his Epistola Fratris Rog.
 Baconis, de secretis operibus artis et naturae et nullitate magiae (Epistle of Roger Bacon on the Secret Works of Art and of Nature and Also on the Nullity of Magic) about devices that sound like rockets: